EllaBrands/stanDev/Developer-Process.md

 * Fill in form and press "Send pull request".

-#### 5.2 Creating a Pull Request for a Hotfix Branch
+#### Creating a Pull Request for a Hotfix

-    For a hotfix branch:
-        Create a pull request.
-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Select the hotfix branch you are working on in the drop-down list.
-(Below the "Clone in ..." row) A "Pull Request" button should pop up underneath the hotfix branch drop-down list.
-Click it.
+* Go to <https://github.com/stan-dev/stan>.
+Refresh the page if necessary

+* Select the hotfix branch you are working on in the drop-down list (the list is below the "Clone in ..." row).

+* Click on the "Pull Request" button that pops up underneat the hotfix branch drop-down list.

+* Fourth, fill in form.

-        Fill in form and press "Send pull request".
+* Fifth, press "Send pull request".

-        Alternate directions:
+#### (Alternative) Creating a Pull Request for a Hotfix

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Click "Pull Request" button.
-It's towards the top right, on the same row as the repo name "stan-dev/stan"
+* Go to <https://github.com/stan-dev/stan> and refresh page if necessary.

+* Click the "Pull Request" button.
+It's towards the top right, on the same row as the repository name, `stan-dev/stan`

-        Select the correct base repo, "stan-dev/stan", and base branch, "develop" Select the correct head repo, "stan-dev/stan", and head branch, "feature/foo" Fill in form and press "Send pull request".
+* Select the correct base repository, `stan-dev/stan`, and base branch, `develop`

+* Select the correct head repository, `stan-dev/stan`, and head branch, `feature/foo`

+* Fill in form and press "Send pull request".
-    Relax.
-    At this point, one or more of the developers will check the pull request and do an informal code review.
-At the same time, our Jenkins box will verify that all tests pass on Windows.
-If both are good, then the pull request will be accepted, the code will get into the correct branch, and the branch will be deleted.
-    If the pull request is not accepted immediately, fix the issues.
-        Check out the branch
-        > git checkout feature/foo
-        > git pull origin feature/foo
-        (Or you can set upstream tracking so you can do "git pull feature/foo") Do work.
-        Others can help at this point since the branch is available to everyone else.
-        The work will update the pull request.
-        Go back to "5.
-Relax"

-That's it.
-That's how it works.

-How to Contribute with a Fork of the Repository (we should be using a clone)
+### How to Contribute with a Fork of the Repository

+If you do not have push permission on `stan-dev`, then you have to fork the repository.
+If you have push permission on `stan-dev`, you should clone rather than fork.

-(This is how some of us have been working.
-The downside: if you want others to help, you need to give people permissions to your personal fork of the stan repository.)
+If you want others to help you, you will need to give them permissions to push to your forked repository.
+Or make them send you pull requests.

-    Fork the GitHub stan-dev/stan repository.
+First, fork the GitHub stan-dev/stan repository.
 Done through either the web or the GitHub application.

-    Create a branch.
+Second, create a branch.

 For a feature branch (most common):

     > git checkout develop
     > git checkout -b feature/foo
     > git push

-    For a hotfix branch (less common):
+For a hotfix branch (less common), suppose we're current at version v3.2.1.
-    If we're currently at v3.2.1

     > git checkout master
     > git checkout -b hotfix/v3.2.2
     > git push

-    The last command, git push, is to make the branch public.
-This is necessary for when a pull request is created.
+The last push command makes the branch public.
+This is necessary in order to create a pull request later.

-    Do work.
-    Use the regular git commands to work.
-If you want collaborators, let them have access to the branch.
+Work on the feature using regular git commands.

-    Create a pull request.
+Create a pull request (see instructions above).
-    A pull request indicates that the work is done and should be merged back to the appropriate place.
-    When the pull request is made, it is expected that the current code passes:
-    > make manual
-    > make doxygen
-    > make test-unit
-    > make test-distributions
-    > make test-models

-    If it does not pass on your local machine, it won't be accepted.
-Passing these tests do not guarantee acceptance.

 For a feature branch:

 Merge the current state of "develop" back into the current feature branch:

-        Update "develop", merge "develop" into current branch (deal with any conflicts using git), push so the changes are available to github.
+Update "develop", merge "develop" into current branch (deal with any conflicts using git), push so the changes are available to GitHub

     > git pull origin develop
     > git merge --no-ff develop
     > git push

 Create a pull request.

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Select the feature branch you are working on in the drop-down list.
-(Below the "Clone in ..." row) A "Pull Request" button should pop up underneath the feature branch drop-down list.
+Go to <https://github.com/stan-dev/stan> and refresh page if necessary.

+Select the feature branch you are working on in the drop-down list (below the "Clone in ..." row).

+A "Pull Request" button should pop up underneath the feature branch drop-down list.
 Click it.

 Fill in form and press "Send pull request".

 Alternate directions:

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Click "Pull Request" button.
-It's towards the top right, on the same row as the repo name "stan-dev/stan"
+Go to <https://github.com/stan-dev/stan>, refreshing the page if necessary.

+Click "Pull Request" button.
+It's towards the top right, on the same row as the repository name "stan-dev/stan"

-        Select the correct base repo, "stan-dev/stan", and base branch, "develop" Select the correct head repo, "personal/stan", and head branch, "feature/foo" Fill in form and press "Send pull request".
+Select the correct base repository, `stan-dev/stan`, and base branch, `develop`

+Select the correct head repository, `personal-repo/stan`, and head branch, `feature/foo`.

+Fill in form and press "Send pull request".

 For a hotfix branch:

 Create a pull request.

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Select the hotfix branch you are working on in the drop-down list.
-(Below the "Clone in ..." row) A "Pull Request" button should pop up underneath the hotfix branch drop-down list.
+Go to <https://github.com/stan-dev/stan>, refreshing page if necessary.

+Select the hotfix branch you are working on in the drop-down list (below the "Clone in ..." row)

+A "Pull Request" button should pop up underneath the hotfix branch drop-down list.
 Click it.

 Fill in form and press "Send pull request".

 Alternate directions:

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Click "Pull Request" button.
-It's towards the top right, on the same row as the repo name "stan-dev/stan"
+Go to <https://github.com/stan-dev/stan>, refreshing the page if necessary.

+Click "Pull Request" button.
+It's towards the top right, on the same row as the repository name `stan-dev/stan`

-        Select the correct base repo, "stan-dev/stan", and base branch, "master" Select the correct head repo, "personal/stan", and head branch, "feature/foo" Fill in form and press "Send pull request".
+Select the correct base repository, `stan-dev/stan`, and base branch, `master`.

+Select the correct head repository, `personal-repo/stan`, and head branch, `feature/foo`.

+Fill in form and press "Send pull request".

 Relax.

 At this point, one or more of the developers will check the pull request and do an informal code review.

 At the same time, our Jenkins box will verify that all tests pass on Windows.

-If both are good, then the pull request will be accepted, the code will get into the correct branch, and the branch will be deleted.
+If both are good, then the pull request will be accepted, the code will get into the correct branch, and the branch will be deleted [ed. how do we do that on `personal-repo`?].

 If the pull request is not accepted immediately, fix the issues.

 Check out the branch

     > git checkout feature/foo

     > git pull origin feature/foo

-        (Or you can set upstream tracking so you can do "git pull feature/foo") Do work.
+Or you can set upstream tracking so you can do

+    > git pull feature/foo

+Do work.

 Others can help if you've given them access.
 If this workflow is a problem, follow directions for cloning.

 The work will update the pull request.

-        Go back to "5.
-Relax"
+Go back to step 5, relax.

-How to Update Your Current Stan Directory
+### How to Update Your Current Stan Directory

 If you have no changes, just follow the above directions on cloning.
 If that doesn't work, do:
 > git pull